tuliodapper/uav-telemetry/README.md

 # uav-telemetry
-Final project for graduating in Control and Automation Engineering, UFRGS.
+Hardware, firmware, and software design sources for my final graduate project in Control and Automation Engineering, UFRGS.